matsumana/centraldogma-nodejs/README.md

 e.g.

 - Service discovery
-- Saving Rate limit configuration
+- Managing Rate limit configuration
-- Saving A/B testing configuration
+- Managing A/B testing configuration
 - etc

 If you refer to a Central Dogma server via client library, an app can get a change immediately.